Basic Binary IPC

 (defgeneric data-available-p (stream)) (defgeneric read-from-stream (stream buffer &key start end peek))

-immediately available for reading or the value (- END START)
+immediately available for reading or the value (- END START).
+If

 without removing it from the stream. i.e. the next call to